A generalization of Aubin's result for a Yamabe-type problem on smooth metric measure spaces: Yamabe-type problem

 \subsection{\bf Euclidean space as the model space for the weighted Yamabe problem}

-In this sub-section, we consider a family of functions together with some of its properties which are fundamental in our proof of the Aubin type existence result for minimizers of the Yamabe quotient.
+In this subsection, we consider a family of functions together with some of its properties, which are fundamental in our proof of the Aubin-type existence result for minimizers of the Yamabe quotient.